mason/container-example/README.md

 Create special linux device that produces noise for our script to get random data from. `sudo mknod -m 444 dev/urandom c 1 9`

 Execute the `/bin/sh` script with it's own PID namespace and it's own memory cgroup.

 `sudo unshare -p -f --mount-proc=/tmp/container/proc cgexec -g memory:container chroot /tmp/container /bin/sh`

 Run the `./mem.sh` shell script and wait a bit.
 It will run out of memory.

 ### Congratulations, you just created your own container!

+This container has its own root and pid namespaces(demonstrated by running ps).
+And it also is limited in memory from the cgroup we created.